groboclown/petronia/CONTRIBUTING.md

 The Travis build will run on both Windows and Linux, so this will need to pass on both.

 If your changes include updates to localization strings, the translation files will also need updates.
+This can be done by running the script [extract-message-catalog.sh](bin/extract-message-catalog.sh).

 You can run a sub-set of the projects by passing the project name (not directory) as an argument to the `build.py` script.